Vidhiwar/machine-learning-basics/README.md

 # machine-learning-basics

-Python Notebooks for building Deep Learning layers using Numpy
+Python Notebooks for building Deep Learning layers using Numpy and Torch